RUSHI02P/Group-chat/README.md

 3. Run the register_UI.java file to open a user registration popup.
 4. Register as many users as you want and message them.

-Last 10 messages can be seen here: http://localhost:9090/ These are maintained using a circular queue.